16001 W. State Rd. 84, Sunrise, FL 33326

 for current rates.
 Reservations are made by contacting the park office by phone.
-Parks will accept Visa, Mastercard, Discover and American Express.
-Check out the other camping areas of Broward County's Parks.
+Parks will accept Visa, MasterCard, Discover, and American Express.
+Check out the other camping areas of Broward County's Parks

-You can now reserve campgrounds online by clicking:
+You can now reserve campsites online:

 Markham Park also provides an area set aside for youth primitive camping for nonprofit groups.
 Reservations and arrangements must be made through the park office by calling 954-357-8868

 The Preserve at Markham is available for adult and youth group primitive camping at $350 per night.Airfield

 The Markham Park airfield offers more than 50 acres of ground space for takeoff and landing of remote-control model planes and helicopters.
 With the recently extended and renovated runway, this airfield is one of the finest in the country!
 Numerous events are hosted throughout the year by the various clubs and organizations affiliated with the park.
 An Academy of Model Aeronautics (AMA) and a Markham Park flying card are required to fly at the field.
 Here is information on drones

-Use of the airfield also requires an annual membership.
+Use of the airfield also requires an annual membership

-Fly Right Inc. offers radio control pilot instruction at the airfield.
+Fly Right Inc. offers radio-control pilot instruction at the airfield.
 Fees range from $30 for a one-hour individual session to $599 for a five-day pro-pilot course.
-For more information about this training, contact Fly Right at 954-816-4410.
+For more information about this training, contact Fly Right at 954-816-4410

 Disc Golf Course